LukaLmelias/DeepCCA_thesis/README.md

 <h3> 3.
 Prediction and Evaluation </h3>

 [Here](https://github.com/LukaLmelias/DeepCCA_thesis/blob/main/spectra_structure_prediction.ipynb) we perfom a cross modal retrieval.
-It takes in the spectra embeddings and output the most likely structure of that spectra.
+It takes in the spectra embeddings and outputs the most likely structure of that spectra.
 Next we evaluate using Tanimoto scores whether the predicted structure is similar to the true structure.